Need to take a deep dive into your orders?

 8) Customer: filter options include “search for the customer” or “select a customer”

-a) From the “Orders” page, click on “Filter orders” and select the “Customer” filter.
+a) From the “Orders” page, click on “Filter” and select the “Customer” filter.

-b) Select “Search for the customer” or “Select from the list” and then click on “Add filter”
+b) Select “Customer” or “Select from the list” and then click on “Add filter”

 9) Credit card: filter options are based on the credit card number of your customer

-a) From the “Orders” page, click on “Filter orders” and select the filter as “Credit card,” now enter the last 4 digits of the customer’s credit card and click on “Add filter”
+a) From the “Orders” page, click on “Filter” and select the filter as “Credit card,” now enter the last 4 digits of the customer’s credit card and click on “Add filter”